 Investors may pay more for an ETF than the value of its underlying stocks or bonds (a premium).
 Conversely, investors may sell an ETF for less than the value of its holdings (a discount).

 ETFs with higher liquidity can shrink bid/ask spreads, since the more interested market makers there are, the closer the highest and lowest offered prices to sell are likely to be.
+Similarly, ETFs with lower liquidity tend to have larger bid/ask spreads.

 Volatility may also affect premiums or discounts to net asset values, resulting in higher costs for the investor.